DanEngelbrecht/sogo/README.md

   * A node can trigger another node using the Trigger(graph, node_index, trigger_index).
   * Need trigger input and output and connections - rename NodeConnection to AudioConnection?
 * Should a node be able to alter parameters of another node?
 Doubtful...
-* How to facilitate node specific buffer allocations for things like delay/reverb?
-Can be frame rate dependant
 * FrameRate is now set at Graph construction, not sure this is a good design choice
 * Authoring tools - considering DearImGUI for this, but haven't decided yet
 * Tons of node types - OGG, WAVE, Pan, Random/Sequential triggers, Mixing, Effects etc